Different Types of Argumentative Essay

 Have you ever been in a debate and heard a statement that sounded so convincing.
 But then, upon closer inspection, you realized it was completely unfounded?

-Let’s take a look at different types of argument fallacies.
+Let’s take a look at some of the most common informal fallacies.

 Ad Hominem